pjotrp/once-only/README.md

   once-only bowtie -t e_coli reads/e_coli_1000.fq e_coli.map
 ```

-and once-only will parse the command line for existing files and run a checksum on
+and once-only will parse the command line for existing files and run a checksum
-them (here the binary executable 'bowtie' and data files reads/e_coli_1000.fq
+on them (here the binary executable 'bowtie' and data files
+reads/e_coli_1000.fq and e_coli.map).
+This checksum, in fact an MD5
+cryptographic hash, or optionally [pfff](https://github.com/pfff/pfff) for
-and e_coli.map).
-This checksum is saved in a file in the running directory.
+large files, is a unique identifier (aka fingerprint) and saved in a file in the running
-When the checksum file does not exist in the directory the command 'bowtie -t
+directory.
+When the checksum file does not exist in the directory the command
-e_coli reads/e_coli_1000.fq e_coli.map' is executed.
+'bowtie -t e_coli reads/e_coli_1000.fq e_coli.map' is executed.

-Otherwise execution is skipped.
-In other words, the checksum file guarantees
+When the file already exists execution is skipped.
+In other words, the checksum
-the program is only run once with the same inputs.
-Really simple!
+file guarantees the program is only run once with the same inputs.
+Really
+simple!

 In combination with PBS this could be